JOSE JOAN MORALES | AI Transformation Strategist

 Rapid loss of market share as competitors iterate at higher truth velocity.

 High-tier talent will not stay in a system that ignores their observations.
-They take the proprietary logic of the organization with them.
+When they leave, they take the proprietary logic of the organization with them.

 ECONOMIC IMPACT